Cannock Chase Interactive Map

 Trees, bracken, heather and bilberry cover much of the remains of Brocton Camp and Rugeley Camp.
 One hundred years ago, these would have been busy places with thousands of men stationed there at any one time.
 The lidar reveals the outlines of the huts and trenches where the troops lived and trained.

 The first stage of this project was to assess these sites on lidar or aerial photographs.
 We can better understand some of these sites by also investigating them on the ground and researching old documents.
 We carried out some of this work with the help of local volunteers , who know much about the history of Cannock Chase.

 The First World War camps are only one part of the story of Cannock Chase.
 There is a long history of coal mining, ironworking and glass making and we looked at the remains of these industries.
 Early coal mining involved digging small pits or shafts and groups of coal pits still survive across parts of the Chase.

-Historic England and Staffordshire County Council worked in partnership in this project with support from the Heritage Lottery Fund.
+Historic England and Staffordshire County Council worked in partnership in this project with support from the Heritage Lottery Fund (now the National Lottery Heritage Fund).
 Historic England created a digital map showing all the historic and prehistoric sites seen on from the air.
 We visited some sites and recorded them in more detail.
 We added what we found out about all of these to the council’s Historic Environment Record.
 This helps the council and its partners to better understand and manage landscape for future generations.
 It is hoped it will also help in the development if future projects focused on the history of Cannock Chase.
 This project forms part of the Historic England’s commemoration of the First World War Centenary: Home Front Legacy.

 Please click on the gallery images to enlarge.